Henry George: Legacy

 Henry George's popularity waned gradually during the 20th century.
 However, there are still Georgist organizations.
 Many influential people who remain famous, such as George Bernard Shaw, were inspired by George or identify as Georgists.
 In his last book, Where do we go from here: Chaos or Community?, Martin Luther King Jr. referred to Henry George in support of a guaranteed minimum income.
 Bill Moyers quoted Henry George in a speech and identified George as a "great personal hero."
 Albert Einstein wrote that "Men like Henry George are rare unfortunately.
 One cannot imagine a more beautiful combination of intellectual keenness, artistic form and fervent love of justice.
 Every line is written as if for our generation.
 The spreading of these works is a really deserving cause, for our generation especially has many and important things to learn from Henry George."

 Mason Gaffney, an American economist and a major Georgist critic of neoclassical economics, argued that neoclassical economics was designed and promoted by landowners and their hired economists to divert attention from George's extremely popular philosophy that since land and resources are provided by nature, and their value is given by society, land value – rather than labor or capital – should provide the tax base to fund government and its expenditures.

 British MP, Andrew MacLaren believed George's ideas of land taxation would bring about economic justice and argued in favour of them in the House of Commons.
 Together with his son Leon MacLaren he founded the School of Economic Science, a global organisation teaching Georgist principles.

 Joseph Stiglitz wrote that "One of the most important but underappreciated ideas in economics is the Henry George principle of taxing the economic rent of land, and more generally, natural resources."
 Stiglitz also claims that we now know land value tax "is even better than Henry George thought."

 The Robert Schalkenbach Foundation publishes copies of George's works and related texts on economic reform and sponsors academic research into his policy proposals.
 The Lincoln Institute of Land Policy was founded to promote the ideas of Henry George but now focuses more generally on land economics and policy.
 The Henry George School of Social Science of New York and its satellite schools teach classes and conduct outreach.

 Henry George theorem

 In 1977, Joseph Stiglitz showed that under certain conditions, spending by the government on public goods will increase aggregate land rents by at least an equal amount.
-This result has been dubbed by economists the Henry George theorem, as it characterizes a situation where Henry George's "single tax" is not only efficient, it is also the only tax necessary to finance public expenditures.
+This result has been dubbed by economists the Henry George theorem, as it characterizes a situation where Henry George's "single tax" is not only efficient, but also the only tax necessary to finance public expenditures.